 Day 7 of Sri Lanka itinerary 14 days: Visiting Horton plains national park

-The day 7 of Sri Lanka two week itinerary start at sunrise with a visit to Horton plains national park.
-Today you will get a 4 wheel drive vehicles as you have to climb up to 2300 meter above sea level on a dilapidated road.
+Day 7 of Sri Lanka two week itinerary starts at sunrise with a visit to Horton plains national park.
+Today you will get a 4-wheel drive vehicle as you have to climb up to 2300 meters above sea level on a dilapidated road.
 Horton plains national park is one of the last remaining patches of forests in the mountains and harbours a wide range of Fauna and Flora.
 Horton plains national park has totally different vegetation that cannot be found anywhere else on the island.

-The entire jungle trek lasts around 2 hours if you wish to make the entire circle it is best to wear conformable shoes and attire that suitable for cool climate.
-You will encounter a wide range of bird species, butterflies, amphibian species and many mammals during the walk.
+The entire jungle trek lasts around 2 hours if you wish to make the entire circle it is best to wear conformable shoes and attire that is suitable for a cool climate.
+You will encounter a wide range of bird species, butterflies, amphibian species, and many mammals during the walk.

 Day 8 of Sri Lanka itinerary 14 days: Jeep safari at Yala national park

-After the breakfast leave for Yala, southern Sri Lanka.
-Today you are going to encounter Sri Lanka wildlife for the first time on this Sri Lanka two week tour.
+After breakfast leave for Yala, southern Sri Lanka.
+Today you are going to venture on a Sri Lanka wildlife tour and encounter Sri Lankan wildlife for the first time on this Sri Lanka two-week tour.
 The journey from Nuwara Eliya to Yala takes around 4 hours, however, you will encounter many important attractions such as Ravana waterfall, Ella gap, and Sita temple making you stop the vehicle many times during the trip.

-Afternoon you leave for jeep safari at the most popular wildlife reserve on the island, Yala national park.
-Yala national park is the most popular wildlife reserve on the island and visitors can spot wild elephants, leopard, monkey, bear, crocodile, wild buffalo and many other animals, birds, insects and amphibian species.
+Afternoon jeep safari to spot wild elephants and leopards at the most popular wildlife reserve on the island, Yala national park.
+Yala national park is the most popular wildlife reserve on the island and visitors can spot wild elephants, leopards, monkeys, bears, crocodiles, wild buffalo, and many other animals, birds, insects, and amphibian species.

 Day 9 of Sri Lanka itinerary 14 days: Beach hopping in Mirissa

-First time on this Sri Lanka two week itinerary you will encounter Sri Lanka beaches.
-So far you have explored cultural triangle of Sri Lanka, Sri Lanka upcountry, wildlife of Sri Lanka and now you are encountering the pristine beaches of Sri Lanka.
-You will probably reach the hotel at around noon and the rest of the day is reserved for beach hopping and enjoys the beaches of Sri Lanka.
+First time on this Sri Lanka two-week itinerary you will encounter Sri Lanka beaches.
+So far you have explored the cultural triangle of Sri Lanka, Sri Lanka upcountry, and the wildlife of Sri Lanka and now you are encountering the pristine beaches of Sri Lanka.
+You will probably reach the hotel at around noon and the rest of the day is reserved for beach hopping and enjoying the beaches of Sri Lanka.